What are we doing?

 We have created a signpost with useful information and links to help local businesses prepare for Brexit: Preparing your business for Brexit

-We have also launched a Brexit: Local Business Survey to understand the possible impact of Brexit on our businesses and their preparation plans.
-This will assist with lobbying Government and advocating for the needs of the area.
+We have also conducted a Local Business Survey to understand the possible impact of Brexit on our businesses and their preparation plans.